a-freiberg/starter-academic/content/authors/amelie-freiberg/_index.md

 <!--StartFragment-->

 Welcome and thank you for visiting my website.
 I am Amelie Freiberg.\
 I am a Ph.D.
-Candidate at the [Department of Political Science at Trinity College Dublin](https://www.tcd.ie/Political_Science/) and [Civil War Paths](https://www.civilwarpaths.org/) Fellow, University of York.
+Candidate at the [Department of Political Science at Trinity College Dublin](https://www.tcd.ie/Political_Science/) and [Civil War Paths](https://www.civilwarpaths.org/) Fellow at the University of York.

 I received a B.A. in Political Science and English Studies from the\
 University of Mannheim and a M.Sc. in International Politics from\